Tyger8540/substance-zero/ProjectDocument.md

 # External Code, Ideas, and Structure #

-If your project contains code that: 1) your team did not write, and 2) does not fit cleanly into a role, please document it in this section.
-Please include the author of the code, where to find the code, and note which scripts, folders, or other files that comprise the external contribution.
-Additionally, include the license for the external code that permits you to use it.
-You do not need to include the license for code provided by the instruction team.

 The "power up shop" menu and "you died" screen use a shader shop_menu.gdshader that uses a small segment of code from a YouTube tutorial on how to make pause menus.
 The code is authored by YouTube creator "Gwizz" and found [here](https://www.youtube.com/watch?v=JEQR4ALlwVU&t=145s)

-If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

 citations for scripts that game logic has worked on: